-The Sabbath: Why I Take A Day Off Every Week
+The Sabbath: Why I Take a Day off Every Week

 Benefits of Taking a Day of Rest

 Somewhere along the way there was an escalation of the need to buy, buy, buy and the 'day of rest' concept pretty much went out the window along with girdles, Easter bonnets, and Pepsodent toothpaste.
-Everybody's weekends became as crammed as their working week-- there was all the "wholesome groceries" to be purchased for the coming week, and often, 'organized' activities for children took place on the weekends (ballet lessons, soccer tournaments, school trips for example).
+Everybody's weekends became as crammed as their working week-- there were all the "wholesome groceries" to be purchased for the coming week, and often, 'organized' activities for children took place on the weekends (ballet lessons, soccer tournaments, school trips for example).
 And so it went.

 With both parents working outside the home and the children needing "scheduling" of their events and activities, there was a pronounced shift in how families functioned and interacted.
 I grew up within a 25-mile radius of both sets of grandparents and all of my adult aunts and uncles and cousins.
 My children grew up in the 1970s and '80s, living a great distance from the majority of their relatives.

 Life was chaotic.
 It continues to be... or it could be, if I choose.

 What I discovered in my 30s is that part of God's plan for his children is that we keep that "day of rest" or Sabbath as it is called in reference to the 4th commandment in Exodus 20 that reads: "Remember the Sabbath Day, to keep it holy."
 Biblically, the Sabbath is a memorial of the six other days that He spent on creating our world, and every being that inhabits it.